iquercorb/xows/README.md

  - A good Tutorial for deployment
  - Some code refactoring (especially on the GUI side)
  - A proper loading handling to avoid graphicals glitchs
+ - The Audio/video calls (WebRTC) is currently at a very prototypale stage

 Screenshots
 ----------------------------------------------------------------------------------------